 - State Highway Operation and Protection Program (SHOPP): The purpose of the SHOPP is to adequately maintain and operate the state highway system.
 In accordance with Government Code Section 14526.5 and Streets and Highways Code Section 164.6, the SHOPP is a four-year program of projects with the purpose of collision reduction, bridge preservation, roadway preservation, roadside preservation, mobility, or facilities related to the state highway system.
-SHOPP is funded through the SHA, federal funding, and other sources.
-The most recent programming, the 2016 SHOPP, covers the four-year period from fiscal years 2016-17 through 2019-20.
+SHOPP is funded through the SHA, federal funding, and other sources, and received a funding boost from Senate Bill 1 (2017, Beall).
+Government Code Section 14526.4(a) also requires the State to prepare a robust Transportation Asset Management Plan (TAMP) to guide the selection of projects for the SHOPP.
+The most recent programming, the 2018 SHOPP, covers the four-year period from fiscal years 2018-19 through 2021-22.
 Similar to the RTIP, the SHOPP is updated every two years.
-The amount available for programming and the actual programmed amount in the 2017 TIP reflect the SHOPP funding available to the region as approved by the CTC. - Active Transportation Program (ATP): The State Legislature created the Active Transportation program (ATP) in 2013 to combine multiple federal and state bicycle and pedestrian fund sources and programs into a consolidated state program.
+The amount available for programming and the actual programmed amount in the 2019 TIP reflect the SHOPP funding available to the region as approved by the CTC. - Active Transportation Program (ATP): The State Legislature created the Active Transportation Program (ATP) in 2013 to combine multiple federal and state bicycle and pedestrian fund sources and programs into a consolidated state program.
 ATP includes federal funding sources such as the Transportation Alternatives Program (TAP), and state funding such as the Bicycle Transportation Account (BTA) and Safe Routes to Schools (SR2S).
-The CTC has adopted the first two cycles of ATP projects, and the project selection process for the third cycle is currently underway.
-Once adopted by the CTC, MTC will program the third cycle of ATP, for years 2019-20 and 2020-2021 into the 2017 TIP.
+Starting in 2017, ATP received an annual \$100 million funding boost thanks to Senate Bill 1 (2017, Beall).
+The CTC has adopted three full cycles and one augmentation cycle of ATP programming, and the project selection process for the fourth cycle is currently underway.
+Once adopted by the CTC, MTC will program the fourth cycle of ATP, for years 2019-20 through 2022-2023 into the 2019 TIP.